Zero-Inertia Limit: from Particle Swarm Optimization to Consensus Based Optimization: Introduction

 where $(X_t)_k$ is the $k$-th component of $X_t$, and the weighted average is given by

 with the empirical measure $ \rho^{N,m}(t,dx):=\frac{1}{N}\sum_{i=1}^{N}\delta_{X_t^{i,m}}(dx)$.
 So we can rewrite

 where $e_k$ is the unit vector in the $k$-th dimension for $k=1,\dots,d$.
-Furthermore, the initial data $(X_0^i,V_0^i)_{i=1}^N$ are independent and identically distributed (i.i.d.) with the common distribution $f_0\in \mc{P}_4(\RR^{2d})$, where $\mc{P}_4(\RR^{2d})$ denotes the space of probability measures with finite forth moment, endowed with the Wasserstein distance \cite{ambrosio2008gradient}.
+Noise of the form \eqref{noise} is called the anisotropic component-wise noise, which was used in \cite{CJ,fornasier2021anisotropic} to remove the dimensionality dependence for the CBO method.
+Furthermore, the initial data $(X_0^i,V_0^i)_{i=1}^N$ are independent and identically distributed (i.i.d.) with the common distribution $f_0\in \mc{P}_4(\RR^{2d})$, where $\mc{P}_4(\RR^{2d})$ denotes the space of probability measures with finite fourth moment, endowed with the Wasserstein distance \cite{ambrosio2008gradient}.
 The choice of the weight function comes from the well-known Laplace's principle \cite{miller2006applied,Dembo2010}, a classical asymptotic method for integrals, which states that for any probability measure $\rho\in\mc{P}( \RR^d )$, there holds

 Thus for $\alpha$ large enough, one expects that which means that ${X}_{t}^{\alpha}(\rho^{N,m})$ is a global best location at time $t$.

 Before starting our analysis of the PSO dynamics \eqref{PSO}, let us illustrate numerically the behavior of the dynamics for the benchmark Ackley function